There are so many ways you can help make a difference in the lives of patients and families today.

 By providing support, education, information and research funding, Brain Tumour Foundation of Canada has been making a difference in the lives of the over 55,000 Canadians currently living with a brain tumour and thousands more before them.

-Since 1985, more than $7.6 million in direct funding to research has been raised, spread among 256 projects and initiatives.
+Since 1985, more than $7.6 million in direct funding to research has been raised.

 Research funded by Brain Tumour Foundation of Canada has helped improve the accuracy of radiation treatments, shorten treatment regimen times, limit side effects from chemo, and improve quality of life for patients after surgery.
 We are the sole funder of the Brain Tumour Tissue Bank, providing free samples to clinical researchers around the world to further the search for a cure.